Academic Calendar 2025-2026

 Registration in Courses at Queen's Outside the Faculty of Law

-In recognition of the nexus between law and other disciplines, especially the social sciences, the Faculty of Law may allow upper-year students to enroll for credit in final-year honours and graduate courses in other non-law Faculties.
-Students may normally enroll in outside courses for a maximum total of 12 credits in their upper years of law studies as long as such courses are taken as part of a registered JD term.
+In recognition of the nexus between law and other disciplines, especially the social sciences, the Faculty of Law may allow upper-year students to enrol for credit in final-year honours and graduate courses in other non-law Faculties.
+Students may normally enrol in outside courses for a maximum total of 12 credits in their upper years of law studies as long as such courses are taken as part of a registered JD term.
 The amount of credit for each course will be determined by the Academic Standing and Policies Committee.
-In order to enroll in an outside course, interested students should first seek the permission of the instructor concerned, and then apply to the Academic Standing and Policies Committee for permission to take the course.
+In order to enrol in an outside course, interested students should first seek the permission of the instructor concerned, and then apply to the Academic Standing and Policies Committee for permission to take the course.
 In considering such applications, the Committee may take into account among other things, i) whether the course is likely to improve the student's legal education, and ii) whether the course overlaps excessively with work which the student has done previously.
 No credit will be given for courses offered by other non-law Faculties taken in summer and summer terms.

 Faculty of Law Commitment to Equality